Cal-Rex/milestone-project-4-fly-movement-library/TESTING.md

 - _"As a user, i would like to access the full list of movements in the library in addition to searching for them"_
     - a panel on the dashboard is available that takes you to a full list of movements to select from

-- ~_"As a user, i would like to have a timer on the movement page, so i can track workout time, or rest periods when conducting a movement"_~
-     - agreed not to be implemented in this iteration

-- ~_"As a user, i would like to have a playlist of videos that iterates through my bookmarked movements for a streamlined workout"_~
-    - not implemented in this iteration

 - _"As a user, i would like to access some of the partner app features on this app for a more seamless experience"_
     - links that open to the gyms booking page given an integral panel on the dashboard

 - _"As a user, i would like to view the last movement i logged a 1-rep max on from the dashboard"_
     - panel available on dash that shows thumbnail of movement in additon to acting as a link ot go straight to that movement

-- ~_"As a user, i would like to view my most viewed movement on the dashboard, as i keep searching for it"_~
-    - not implemented due to time constraints

 ## User Goals achieved: